-To give you a sense of deadlines for some organizations, the U.S. Attorney’s office in Chicago has a December 15 deadline for 1L summer applications, the National Center for Youth Law has a January 31 deadline, and the Federal Deposit Insurance Corporation’s summer program has a December 22 deadline, to name a few.
+To give you a sense of deadlines for some organizations, the U.S. Attorney’s office in Chicago has a December 14 deadline for 1L summer applications, the Department of Transportation has a January 25 Deadline, and the American Bar Association Judicial Intern Opportunity Program has a January 11 deadline, to name a few.

 The CDO is here to help you with your application materials so please reach out!

 Whether you will get the type of summer experience you are looking for

 Often, there is a tendency to focus on the prestige of 1L summer opportunities but it is more productive to focus on the type of experience you will be getting when you accept your internship.
 What do you hope to be doing this summer?
 Look inward, ask yourself this question, and actually write the answer down on paper.
 Do you want to get a solid writing sample this summer?
 Do you want to interact with clients?
 Do you want to get exposure to corporate law rather than litigation?
 Perhaps you want to get embedded in an office and get the experience of being a member of a team of lawyers.
 Or maybe you want to work more independently?